ARTICLE CATEGORIES

 Overcoming Common Spiritual Roadblocks

 Many people struggle in their search for spiritual abundance.
-The reasons for this vary, but three commonalities are apparent.
+The reasons vary, but three commonalities are apparent.

-1. People lose sight that they serve a living God is who active in all of our lives.
+1. People lose sight that they serve a living God who is active in all of our lives.
 Jesus tells us to “ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.”
-This not only implies, but also commands that as we continually seek God in every aspect of our lives we will be fulfilled and satisfied.
+This not only implies, but commands that as we continually seek God in every aspect of our lives, we will be fulfilled and satisfied.

-2. People who become complacent or misguided do not work out their faith and eternal salvation with “fear and trembling” as Pauls refers to it in Philippians 2:12, and their walk with God weakens like muscles that atrophy without use.
-The primary disciplines to focus on here are to pray, worship and meditate on God’s Word on a regular basis.
-Truth be told, the more the merrier so don’t limit yourself to only worshiping at a Sunday church service and getting your Bible time in by reading a verse on your favorite app.
+2. People who become complacent or misguided do not work out their faith and eternal salvation with “fear and trembling” as Paul refers to it in Philippians 2:12, and their walk with God weakens like muscles that atrophy without use.
+The primary disciplines to focus on here are prayer, worship, meditating on God’s Word, and obeying what He says.
+Truth be told, the more the merrier, so don’t limit yourself to only worshiping at a Sunday church service and getting your Bible time in by reading a verse on your favorite app.

-This last part is key, our works (i.e. obeying the directives God gives us through His Word and by speaking to us through His Holy Spirit), are foundational to spiritual abundance.
+This last part is key.
+Our works, meaning obeying the directives God gives us through His Word and by speaking to us through His Holy Spirit, are foundational to spiritual abundance.

-James offers some practical advice on how to keep our faith and spiritual life activated with some action-steps we all should be engaged in.
+James offers practical advice on how to keep our faith and spiritual life activated with action steps we all should be engaged in.

 “If anyone thinks himself to be religious, and yet does not bridle his tongue but deceives his own heart; this man’s religion is worthless.
 Pure and undefiled religion in the sight of our God and Father is this: to visit orphans and widows in their distress, and to keep oneself unstained by the world.”
 (James 1:26–27)